doheonhan/CoreComments/README.md

-# Automated Detection of Helpful Comments in Online Discussion Forums
+# Automated Detection of Core Comments in Online UAV Discussion Forums

 This contains
 * Data(Data collection code and collected data)